 In the near future the yacht is to be taken to Rye House for launching after which it will be taken by way of the River Lee and River Thames to the Heybridge yacht basin.
 In July Mr. Thomsett and Mr. Allman, whose previous boat building experience was confined to two small sailing dinghies [plan to] take the yacht to [Holland for a] well earned holiday.”

-I remember that trip.
-I didn’t go, but I kept the post cards they sent from Holland for years.
+I remember the evening the boat was launched.
+Nothing specific, in fact, the only detail I remember is the twilight silhouette of a huge cast-iron water or sewage line.
+The pipe ran alongside a bridge that was a short way downstream from where the boat was moored.
+I also remember the trip to Holland.
+I didn’t go, but I kept the postcards they sent from Holland for years.
 They brought me back a pendulum clock with a windmill whose sails went round with a regular ‘tick, tick, tick’.
 Oh, and of course a tiny pair of clogs.

 Heybridge Basin & Chelmer Canal – revisited in 2007.